 - Don’t feel you have to know anything or everything (you’re not Chairing because you know the answers to every question)!
 Most important is to facilitate an open discussion and make sure follow up Actions are assigned.

 - Facilitate and open discussion asking, “How does everyone feel about..?” or “What does everyone think about..?”

 - Look through the minutes of the previous meeting in order to ascertain Matters Arising.
 These are any issues that were identified for action or further discussion which were not resolved at the previous meeting.

-- Transfer the suggested IFDs (Items for Discussion), Training Session, Professional Development Session, Self Tapes to be watched and Notable WJ entries from the “Pre Meeting” section of the Meeting Preview doc to the agenda in the “Meeting” section.
+- Transfer the information for the Training Session, Professional Development Session, Self Tapes to be watched and Notable WJ entries from the “Pre Meeting” section of the Meeting Preview doc to the agenda in the “Meeting” section.

 - Have a good overview of the Meeting so you feel confident of what is being discussed and when.